TruebitProtocol/truebit-eth/README.md

 ```bash
 ./truebit-os -p ws://localhost:8546
 ```
 will set the RPC server listening port to 8546 and connect via WebSocket.
+You can also try to use an external hosting provider, like
+`
+/truebit-os -p https://goerli.infura.io/v3/<YOUR API KEY>
+`.
+As such APIs are not trusted, however, you will not be able to unlock your accounts for use in Truebit OS.
+Finally, **never unlock you accounts on a mainnet node using http or ws connections**, as anyone with access to the node can issue transactions on behalf of your account(s).

-Similarly, the `-i` flag will adjust the IPFS connection settings, e.g.
+The `-i` flag adjusts the IPFS connection settings analogously, e.g.
 ```bash
 ./truebit-os -i http://localhost:5001
 ```
 will connect to IPFS via http on local port 5001.
-If you choose to connect to the blockchain via a non-Geth API endpoint, you may not be able to access to your accounts through Truebit OS.

 You must restart Truebit OS for `config.json` changes to take effect.
 For editing convenience and to save your changes to the next ["start container"](#Start-container), you may wish to add a volume to your Docker run incantation, e.g.
 ```bash